Pavaningithub/agent/docs/sources/flow/monitoring/agent-resource-usage.md

 As a rule of thumb, **per each 1 million active series** with 15s scrape interval, you can expect to use approximately:
-* 1.1 CPU cores
+* 1 CPU cores
 * 10 GiB of memory
-* 4.5 MiB/s of total network bandwidth, send and receive
+* 5 MiB/s of total network bandwidth, send and receive

-The recommendations above are based on deployments that use [clustering][], but they will broadly apply to other deployment modes.
+These recommendations are based on deployments that use [clustering][], but they will broadly apply to other deployment modes.
 For more information on how to deploy {{% param "PRODUCT_NAME" %}}, see [deploying grafana agent][].